populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 We will be using the metamist `AnalysisApi` endpoint to update the analyses of the `sequencingGroups` we have run FastQE on.
 Additionally, we will be updating the api endpoint from within Hail Batch which can add complexity.
 This part is tricky so don't be worried if you need to peek at the answers!!

-Firslty, lets create a function that performs the updating.
+Firstly, lets create a function that performs the updating.
 For an example of how to update an analysis endpoint see [here](https://github.com/populationgenomics/automated-interpretation-pipeline/blob/2fbb058d728bf12d82c6c4b14c7c118a64ab8dd4/reanalysis/metamist_registration.py#L20C6-L20C6), focus on line 46 within `register_html`.

 The function we'll be writing will take the `SequencingGroup` ID as an argument and will update the `Analysis` of that `SequencingGroup` with the location of the output files.
 Within this function we will importing the necessary packages and functions as well as getting the necessary information from the config file.

 - Tips:
   - `from cpg_utils.config import get_config` will give us access to the config file from which we can access via dictionary notation.
 For example, `get_config()['workflow']['dataset']` will return the name of the project we are running the analysis on.
   - The web bucket is a special bucket that allows us to host html files so they are directly visible in the browser, this bucket is located at `get_config()['storage']['default']['web_url']`.
 This link is what we will display in the `meta` field of the analysis.
+  - Finally, let's pass it the `last_name` of the person who is running the analysis.
+This is so that we can easily find which one is yours!
+(And again, so we don't step on each other's toes)

 <br>
 <br>